Secondary Teachers' Collective Agreement (STCA)

 (i) Reorganisation, sale, transfer, change of class, merger or closure of the School, and/or

-(ii) Change in funding allocated to the Board of Trustees, and/or
+(ii) Change in funding allocated to the school board, and/or

 (iii) Change in student roll numbers as identified through trends and estimates, and/or